OWASP/owasp-mastg/Document/0x05a-Platform-Overview.md

 ##### Permissions

-Because Android apps are installed in a sandbox and initially it does not have access to neither user information nor access to system components (such as using the camera or the microphone), it provides a system based on permissions where the system has a predefined set of permissions for certain tasks that the app can request.
+Because Android apps are installed in a sandbox and initially it has access to neither user information nor access to system components (such as using the camera or the microphone), it provides a system based on permissions where the system has a predefined set of permissions for certain tasks that the app can request.
 As an example, if you want your app to use the camera on the phone you have to request the camera permission.
 On Android versions before Marshmallow (API 23) all permissions requested by an app were granted at installation time.
-From Android Marshmallow onwards the user have to approve some permissions during app execution.
+From Android Marshmallow onwards the user has to approve some permissions during app execution.

 ###### Protection Levels

-Android permissions are classified in four different categories based on the protection level it offers.
+Android permissions are classified into four different categories based on the protection level it offers.
 - *Normal*: Is the lower level of protection, it gives apps access to isolated application-level feature, with minimal risk to other apps, the user or the system.
 It is granted during the installation of the App.
 If no protection level is specified, normal is the default value.
 Example: `android.permission.INTERNET`
 - *Dangerous*: This permission usually gives the app control over user data or control over the device that impacts the user.
 This type of permissoin may not be granted at installation time, leaving to the user decide whether the app should have the permission or not.